 Full-time MSc students complete all five modules in one year, full time PGDip students the first four modules, but no dissertation.
-The part time course consists of Modules 1, 3 and 5 (all lectures and exams) in Year One, and Module 2a and 2b in Year Two.
+The part time course consists of Modules 1 and 3 in Year One, and Module 2a and 2b and 5 (dissertation) in Year Two.